 - Skin Testing: This is also referred to as a scratch test where your skin is exposed to tiny amounts of allergens (allergy-causing substances) and the test picks up environmental allergy triggers like pets, pollen, mold and dust mites.

-- Blood Testing: Your blood is tested to measure how many immunoglobulin E (IgE) antibodies it has that are specific to specific allergens.
-While blood testing isn't as precise as skin testing, the doctor might use it in combination with skin testing in order to diagnose and treat your allergy.
+- Blood Testing: Your blood is tested to measure how many immunoglobulin E (IgE) antibodies it has that are specific to various allergens.
+While blood testing isn't as sensitive as skin testing, the doctor might use it in combination with skin testing in order to diagnose and treat your allergy.

 What Are the Treatment Options for Environmental Allergies?